 Indiana University provides students with access to a number of subscription databases to search for grant opportunities in all disciplines.
 Each site has relevant support materials/help pages available.
-The GGC provides help with navigating these resources through our search appointments.
+The GGC shows IU students how to navigate these resources during our search appointments.

 Fellowship Finder is a free database from the Office of External Fellowships at Illinois, featuring over 1,100 curated listings of grants and fellowships for graduate students with new features that allow for faster and more targeted searches as well as sharing through social media.
 They explain these features in a blog post, Grad School 101: How to Find Fellowships That Are Right for You.